Semicrossed products of C*-algebras and their C*-envelopes: Semicrossed products over left contractive and left isometric covariant pairs

-\begin{theorem} The semicrossed products $\fA(\C,\ga,\text{contr})_r$ and $\fA(\C,\ga,\text{co-is})_r$ are completely isometrically isomorphic to the closed linear span of the polynomials $\sum_{n=0}^k \widetilde{\pi}(c_n)(S^*)^n$, $c_n\in \C$, for any faithful representation $(H,\pi)$ of $\C$ and $(\widetilde{\pi},S)$ as in the example \ref{example left pure isometric}. \end{theorem}
+\begin{theorem} The semicrossed products $\fA(\C,\ga,\text{contr})_r$ and $\fA(\C,\ga,\text{co-is})_r$ are completely isometrically isomorphic to the closed linear span of the polynomials $\sum_{n=0}^k \widetilde{\pi}(c_n)(S^*)^n$, $c_n\in \C$, for any faithful representation $(H,\pi)$ of $\C$ and $(\widetilde{\pi},S)$ as in the Example \ref{example left pure isometric}. \end{theorem}

 We now proceed to the determination of the $\ca$-envelope of the semicrossed products $\fA(\C,\ga,\text{contr})_l$ and $\fA(\C,\ga,\text{is})_l$.
 As mentioned in the introduction, in \cite{Petarx} Peters computes the $\ca$-envelope of $\fA(\C,\ga,\text{is})_l$, when $\C$ is commutative and $\ga$ is injective.
-In \cite{KakKat10} we prove a similar theorem without the assumption of commutativity, but still assuming that $\ga$ is a *-automorphism.
-In \cite{KakKat11} with Elias Katsoulis we give the result for the general case (see theorem \ref{c*-envelope left contractive} below), by extending the method of ``adding tails'' introduced in \cite{MuTom04}.
+In \cite{KakKat10} we prove a similar Theorem without the assumption of commutativity, but still assuming that $\ga$ is a $*$-automorphism.
+In \cite{KakKat11} with Elias Katsoulis we gave the result for the general case in the context of $\ca$-correspondences, by extending the method of ``adding tails'' introduced in \cite{MuTom04}.
 In particular \cite[Proposition 3.12]{KakKat11} shows the necessity of that extension.\\